 Dominate the Room.
-Once Marines make entry, they seek out and secure dominant positions that offer the best coverage of the room and ensure they have open and interlocking fields of fire.
+Upon entry, seek out and secure dominant positions that offer the best coverage of the room and ensure they have open and interlocking fields of fire.

 Eliminate Threats.
-Marines systematically neutralize threats in the room through violence of action.
+Systematically neutralize threats in the room through violence of action.

 Control the Room.
-The senior Marine in the assault element dictates follow-on actions once the threats have been eliminated.
+The senior Marine dictates follow-on actions once threats have been eliminated.
 No further movement through the room is authorized without the assault element's approval.

 Hasty Search.
-Marines investigate the room and clear any secondary threats in the following order:
+Investigate the room and clear any secondary threats in the following order: